REMOTE CONSOLE

 }

-To work with long-running commands it is required to frequently check the command_running method, that will return false if the console has been closed, or the command was cancelled.
+To work with long-running commands, it is required to frequently check the `command_running` method, which will return false if the console has been closed or the command was cancelled.

-In the following example, it is created a command to modify digital state of a given GPIO.
-This function accepts two parameters, which are the GPIO pin number and the desired state.
+A command is created to modify the digital state of a given GPIO.
+This function accepts two parameters, which are the GPIO pin number and the desired state.&#x20;

 void setup() {